mitmedialab/rr_interaction/README.md

 - PROMPT\_TIME: The amount of time to wait after asking a question before playing a prompt, in seconds.
 - NUM\_PROMPTS: How many prompts to give before moving on.
+- BACKCHANNEL ON/OFF: Enable or disable backchanneling.
+This means the robot will use input from the backchannel module to automatically perform backchanneling animations and speech actions when the user is speaking.
+By default, backchanneling starts disabled.

-For example, the following commands will set the maximum incorrect responses to 2 and the maximum game time allowed to 10 minutes:
+For example, the following commands will set the maximum incorrect responses to 2 and the maximum game time allowed to 10 minutes, and enable backchanneling:

 `SET MAX_INCORRECT_RESPONSES    2`

 `SET MAX_GAME_TIME 10`

+`SET BACKCHANNEL ON`

 #### ROBOT